MicrosoftDocs/bot-docs/articles/deploy-bot-overview.md

 ---
 # Deploy a bot to the cloud

-After you have built and tested your bots, you need to deploy it to the cloud.
+After you have built and tested your bot, you need to deploy it to the cloud.

 > [!NOTE]
 > If you built your bot using the Azure Bot Service, you don't need to register or deploy your bot.